 We got into Takayama and after driving down really narrow streets and up the hill, we parked the car outside of the ryokan.
 Hidatakayama Futarishizuka Hakuun would be our accommodation in Takayama for the next two nights.
-We’d packed what we needed into our two bags so we could leave the suitcases in the car.
-We entered the building, removed our shoes and put on the slippers that were lined out.
+We had packed everything we needed into our two bags so we could leave the suitcases in the car.
+Entering the building, we removed our shoes and put on the slippers that were lined out.
 Reception had one staff member that spoke English.
 He checked us in and explained what would happen with dinner and our bedding.
 He asked if we would like drinks with our meal and we both ordered a beer.
 An older lady came around to lead us to our room and insisted on carrying our bags up the stairs.

 The first door with the lock opened into a little entrance way.
 We removed our slippers before opening the door to our tatami room.
 Tatami is a woven straw mat, traditionally used as flooring in Japan.
 You only step onto the tatami in bare feet or socks.
 We were shown around the room which was made up of the dining/sleeping area, a sitting area with a TV and the bathroom/toilet area.
 Our host lady apologised for not speaking much English.
 Despite not being able to really communicate verbally, we could tell she was a genuinely friendly person.
-Fletcher warmed to her immediately and throughout our stay she always smiled and talked to him.
+Fletcher warmed to her immediately.
 She made a a jug of green tea for us to enjoy with some biscuits and left the room.

 The room was looking a little tired with worn furniture and doors.
 It was clean and despite the ash trays on the tables, it didn’t smell of cigarette smoke.
 In the above photo (the one with Fletcher dancing around, enjoying the extra space) Tim is putting on the toilet slippers, separate slippers worn only in the toilet room.
 The sliding door opened into an area with a basin and mirror.
 To the right was the toilet (with heated seat) and to the left was the room with the bath and shower.